ThomasHaine/Ocean-Flux-Budget/README.md

 Theory notes are in the `WriteUp/budgets_theory.pdf` document.
 This includes suggestions for best practices!

-Comments welcome!  (raise an issue, send email) Thomas.Haine@jhu.edu
+Comments welcome (raise an issue, send email) Thomas.Haine@jhu.edu